adyatlov/docker-silverstripe/README.md

 [dyatlov/silverstripe](https://hub.docker.com/r/dyatlov/mesos-dev/)
 ===================================================================

-This is the source of a Docker image to install and run SilverStripe:
+This is the source of a Docker image to install and run SilverStripe.

 **Note:** This is for development purposes only; the root database user has no password.

 Usage